codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 For more information and an example of the component in action, [see our examples](https://github.com/codatio/sdk-link/tree/main/examples/react/readme.md).

 1. **Create a component that mounts the SDK** - You can copy and paste the example <a href="https://github.com/codatio/sdk-link/blob/main/snippets/CodatLink.tsx" target="_blank">`CodatLink.tsx`</a> file to an appropriate location in your React or TypeScript app
 2. **Use this component** - We suggest wrapping the component in a modal (default dimensions 460px by 840px).
-The component can also take care of logic like when to show the SDK, passing in the relevant company ID, etc.
+The component can also take care of logic like when to [display the component](https://github.com/codatio/sdk-link/blob/main/examples/react/src/App.tsx), passing in the relevant company ID, etc.

   ```js
   // AuthFlow.tsx